jessedesimone/fmriconnmap/README.md

 - I used the MNI152_T1_2009c template in afni_proc.py but yours may be different
 - Navigate to the nifti directory and type: > 3dcalc -a <MNI template image> -expr 'step(a)' -prefix <mask file>
 - Resample the mask file to the resolution of the epi (and the ROIs that will be created) by typing > 3dresample -master <epi file> -rmode NN -prefix <mask file resampled> -inset <mask file>
-- Update the naming convention of the mask file in driver.sh line 86
+- Update the naming convention of the mask file in driver_indiv.sh the default is "MNI152_T1_2009c_mask_r.nii"
-- The mask file does not need to be used in this pipeline and you can optionally remove by uncommenting the mask option in 3dNetCor (02_netcorr.tcsh)
+- The mask file does not need to be used in this pipeline and you can optionally remove by uncommenting the mask option in 3dNetCor (02_indiv_netcorr.tcsh); I recommend using it to avoid noise outside of brain tissue

 ### ROI configuration
 - Navigate to ROI directory